Educational Psychology BSc (Hons)

 Our teaching methods vary from traditional style lectures to tutorials, seminars and workshops.
 There are well-equipped laboratory facilities consisting of IT rooms and research cubicles.
 We have a wide range of IT facilities, including experiment generation and statistical packages.

-You will also complete a work placement at the end of Year 2 within an educational context such as a school, educational psychology service or educational research group.
+You will have the opportunity to complete a work placement at the end of Year 2 within an educational context such as a school, educational psychology service or educational research group.
 Some placement types are limited and travel may be required.

 How you'll be assessed